sfomuseum/go-accession-numbers/README.md

 ### twilio-handler

-twilio-handler provides an HTTP server to listen for and respond to Twilio-style webhook URLs.
+twilio-handler provides an HTTP server to listen for and respond to Twilio-style SMS webhook URLs.
 This server can be run locally or as an AWS Lambda function.

 ```
 $> ./bin/twilio-handler -h
-twilio-handler provides an HTTP server to listen for and respond to Twilio-style webhook URLs.
+twilio-handler provides an HTTP server to listen for and respond to Twilio-style SMS webhook URLs.
 This server can be run locally or as an AWS Lambda function.
 Usage:
 	 ./bin/twilio-handler [options
 Valid options are: